michaelmior/michael.mior.ca/contents/projects/NoSE/index.md

 1. **CQL Table Enumeration**

-   The schema design process starts by constructing a set of column families which are useful to answer application queries.
-These column families are chosen according to a simple model of query execution which uses one or more CQL tables to answer queries in the application.
+   The schema design process starts by constructing a set of tables which are useful to answer application queries.
+These tables are chosen according to a simple model of query execution which uses one or more CQL tables to answer queries in the application.

 2. **Query Plan Generation**

-   In addition to these column families enumerated in step one, NoSE assumes that some application-side logic may be necessary to answer queries.
+   In addition to tables enumerated in step one, NoSE assumes that some application-side logic may be necessary to answer queries.
 For example, if a particular CQL table returns data which is sorted incorrectly, the application may need to sort the data after it has been retrieved.

 3. **Schema Selection**